stratifyphp/stratifyphp.github.io/docs/framework/getting-started.md

 As you can guess, this application will simply display "Hello world!".
 The application in itself is very simple: it is composed of **one middleware** whose role is to return a response.

+A middleware is a callable that takes PSR-7 request and response object and returns a response.
+It also takes a "next" middleware to call in case the current middleware cannot provide a response.

 **The key in creating your application is to compose middlewares.** For example you can replace the application's middleware by a *middleware pipe*, a router, etc. Let's move on the next section to go further.

 ## Micro-application